dome of the rock jerusalem

 travel tips, links & resources

-• Be careful where you point your camera, particularly in areas where security concerns are heightened or where their is a significant presence of military infrastructure.
+• Be careful where you point your camera, particularly in areas where security concerns are heightened or where their is significant military presence and infrastructure.
+It is always a little tempting to photograph checkpoints and borders but my advice is to resist the temptation.

-• Be mindful of wearing shorts, too, as these are seen as too informal for some religious sites.
-If you're planning on visiting religious buildings, it's advisable to pack trousers and a long-sleeved shirt in your day bag.
+• Be mindful of wearing shorts in some religious places as these are seen as too informal.
+If you're planning on visiting religious buildings, it is advisable to pack trousers and a long-sleeved shirt in your day bag.

-• When travelling in Israel, particularly in places where a significant number of people gather, it is worth keeping your eyes peeled.
-Suicide attacks can and do occur.
+• When travelling in Israel, particularly in places where a significant number of people gather, it is advisable to be conscious of your surroundings.
+The threat of attacks isreal enough.
 Indeed, two months after our visit, a bomb was detonated in a central bus station in Jerusalem.
 News footage broadcast in the United Kingdom revealed it to be the station we had used ourselves.

 you may also like